 How to Do Friendsgiving

 More good news--there are no rules here.
 Just ideas.
-Friendsgiving is typically more casual than a traditional Thanksgiving, but if you want to host a super fancy Friendsgiving party, nobody's going to judge.
+Friendsgiving is typically more casual than a traditional Thanksgiving, but if you want to host a super fancy Friendsgiving party with games and activities, nobody's going to judge.
 But most commonly, Friendsgiving is a communal feast where everybody chips in with some of the food.
 For example, the host may provide the main course, and the guests each bring their specialties.
 If you're hosting a Friendsgiving gathering, keep several things in mind.

 Plan in Advance